eddypoon/astro-blog-starter-template/src/content/blog/testing.md

-## Thoughts on Life, and Learning

-(I copied this from my post 10+ years ago - some of it is still relevant.
+(I copied this post from my blog 10+ years ago - some of it is still relevant.
 On the news front - begin to look on  various substacks; I hestitate to continue to recommend WSJ, and Gates notes.)

 Remember learning is life long, be that in reading, observing or talking to people.
 [The Wall Street Journal](https://www.wsj.com) brings you up to date on important developments.
 I also recommend sources such as annual letters from good CEOs, [PIMCO monthlies](https://www.pimco.com), and [TED](https://www.ted.com).
 I would ask myself the whys, the whats, and the consequences.
 We never know until we exercise our brains, until we ask ourselves the important questions.